 Is There an Ideal Nicotine Level That Satisfies Tobacco Cravings?

-Many new vapers think that the nicotine delivery in an electronic cigarette is the same as with a traditional tobacco cigarette, but surprise!…there’s a big difference.
+Many new vapers think that the nic delivery in an electronic cigarette is the same as with a traditional tobacco cigarette, but surprise!…there’s a big difference.

-According to scientific research, each puff on an e-cigarette (both cig-alike and advanced devices) introduces less nicotine to the bloodstream than smoking a tobacco cigarette.
+According to scientific research, each puff on an e-cigarette (both cig-alike and advanced devices) introduces less of this addictive chemical to the bloodstream than smoking a tobacco cigarette.